Ngina07/quotes/README.md

 ## Setup/Installation Requirements
 To access this application you will require a browser and working network.
 ## Known Bugs
-There are no known bugs
+There are no known bugs.
 ## Technologies Used
 This webpage was created using Angular framework, typescript and styled using css and bootstrap
 ## Support and contact details